advance100/doc_webpack/context.md

 The exported function has another property `keys` which is a function that returns all possible requests that the context module can handle.

+And the exported function has another property `id` which is the module id of the context module.
+This may be useful for `module.hot.accept`.

 Example:

 ``` javascript